-“Stritch challenges me.
+“Stritch challenged me.
 The Franciscan values have truly changed my understanding of myself and my perception of others.
 I am inspired to use my gifts to surpass the status quo.
-Stritch provides the encouragement and resources I need to excel at whatever I choose to do.”
+Stritch provided the encouragement and resources I needed to excel at whatever I choose to do.”

 Honors Scholarship recipient

 “My dream is to have a career incorporating creative writing, film production, graphic design, and photography.
 Stritch will be the key to making that dream a reality.
 What I look forward to most is finding out who I am, and it’s great to know that the faculty and staff at Stritch truly care about me.”

 Secondary Education and Social Studies major, Religious Studies minor

 "Stritch supported me by challenging me at every turn to become a strong and well-rounded student and person, and constantly helps me to grow by providing great role models and resources no matter what I'm involved in."

 "My Stritch scholarships allowed me to truly focus on my education, without the pressure of holding a full time job to cover my tuition.
 This freedom shaped me into who I am today and prepared me to share my gifts as a teacher."